cloudbees-days/cloudbees-field-workshops/labs/cloudbees-ci/content/frequently-asked-questions/_index.md

 If you have added catalogs you will see them in the work area in the center, shown in the image on the right.

-In the  work area you will also see a folder named for your team.
-Click that folder to reach your team’s infrastructure.
-The breadcrumbs will then show your team name twice.